Steve Ritchie has Hyperball.

 - Difficulty by Acceleration: The lightning bolts moved faster on higher difficulty levels.

 - Life Meter: The Energy Centers.
+Running out of Energy costs one Hyper-Cannon.

 - Nintendo Hard: The default game settings are ridiculously difficult, and even getting past the first level is an achievement.
 Collectors universally advise turning down the difficulty to make it less frustrating for home play.